Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 `bevy_pipe_affect` sort of hijacks bevy's system piping.
 So, at first glance, it may seem like there's no way to go about typical system pipe usage while making effects.
 The `EffectOut` type aims to give system piping back to the people.
-It also providing some composibility of its own that may be useful beyond systems.
+It also provides some composibility of its own that may be useful beyond systems.
 More on this in the following sections.

 Structurally, it's just an `effect` field containing an effect, and an `out` field containing additional output.